Canon SX420 vs Olympus E-PL6

 It is notable that the SX420 offers wifi support, while the E-PL6 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PL6 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-PL6 was succeeded by the Olympus E-PL7.
+Both the SX420 and the E-PL6 have been discontinued, but can regularly be found used on eBay.
+The E-PL6 was replaced by the Olympus E-PL7, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Olympus E-PL6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.